cm-ngokx/CMPG-323-Project-2-31846769/README.md

 # CMPG-323-Project-2-31846769
-//I started my project on long time ago please check the history to conform this due to github challenge i had to create a new readme file.
+//I started my project on long time ago please check the history to conform this.
+Due to github challenge i had to create a new readme file.
 ## Project
-in this project an API is created that contains a get, put, patch, push and etc. this
+in this project an API is created that contains a get, put, patch, push and etc.
+This API is hosted on Azure.

+### Procedure for Accessing Azure Project2-Web-API:

+#### Navigate to the Azure Homepage:
+Begin by opening a web browser and accessing the official Azure home page.

+#### Access Project2-Web-API:
+Proceed to locate and access the designated Project2-Web-API section.

+#### Select the Default Domain:
+Within the Project2-Web-API interface, identify the 'Domains' option and proceed to select the 'Default Domain' from the available choices.

+#### Registration and Authentication:
+Initiate the registration process by utilizing the 'Post Authenticate' registration method.
+During registration, select a preferred username and password.

+#### Generate an Authentication Token:
+Utilize the 'Authenticate Login Post' functionality.
+Execute the process and obtain an authentication token.
+Copy the resulting token, excluding any quotation marks.

+#### Authorization Configuration:
+Access the uppermost section of the web page and locate the 'Authorize' option.
+In the provided field, input the term "Bearer" followed by the copied authentication token.
+Confirm the input by clicking the 'Authorize' button located below.

+By successfully completing these steps, you will gain authenticated access to the system, allowing you to utilize all available endpoints and methods within the Project2-Web-API environment.

 ## List of all Endpoints
-### Get method that retrives all customers, Orders, Products and OrderDetails

-### Get method that retrives one customer, Order, Product and OrderDetails

-### Post method that will create a new customer, order, product and orderDetail

-### Patch method that will update an existing customer, order, product and orderDetail

-### Delete method that will delete an existing customer, order, product and orderDetail

-### Private method in the API for customer, order, product and orderDetail

 ## Reference List